On the Flipside

 The mysterious Flipside, feat. cut animated background.

-While On the Flipside certain has its fair share of 'em, enemies are more obstacle than opponent, serving primarily as platforming challenges to overcome.
+While On the Flipside certain has its fair share of them, enemies are more obstacle than opponent, mostly serving as platforming challenges to overcome.

 Each enemy does their own thing.